avoigtma/openshift-misc/perf-tools/openshift/misc/ReadMe.md

 # Misc

 ServiceAccount and rolebinding to privileged SCC.
-Not required to run core 'iperf3'.
+Not required to run core 'iperf3' or 'fio'!